lcolladotor/lcolladotorsource/content/project/BrainSeq/index.md

 date = 2017-08-03T00:00:00

 # Project summary to display on homepage.
-summary = "BrainSeq Consortium lead by LIBD to understand the genetics and gene expression variability in schizophrenia disorder"
+summary = "BrainSeq Consortium lead by LIBD to understand the genetics and gene expression variability in psychiatric disorder including schizorphenia, bipolar disorder, and major depression disorder."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`